ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 ```
 ### ⚠️ But wait!

-While our `MoveTransform` is complete we don’t actually have a way to test the `Stop()` functionality.
+While our `MoveTransform` is complete, we don’t actually have a way to test the `Stop()` functionality.

 The `MoveTransform` component is only responsible for movement behavior, not controlling the object.
 A controller class (like PlayerController or EnemyAI) would normally handle when to call `Move()` or `Stop()`.